Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 kubectl get pods -A
 ```

-We are using [Flannel](https://kubernetes.io/docs/concepts/cluster-administration/addons/).
+We are using Flannel.
 It is networking plugin for Kubernetes which provides an overlay network for pods to communicate with each other across different nodes in a cluster.

+First we need to download kube-flannel.yml.

 ```bash
 wget https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml
 ```

+Check your master node ethernet interface name for IP we used in cluster creation.
 ```bash
 ip a
 ```